XEmaz/FilzaJailedDS-SSV-Bypass/README.md

 - Root helper bypass
 - Zip/unzip hooks
 - License/integrity bypass
-- Bypass Filza padlock: lets you try to create and edit files even without permission
+- Bypass Filza padlock: lets you try to create and edit files even without permission (Broken?)
-- **SSV-protected area write access**: Allows writing to system-protected areas (e.g. "/System/Library/Keychains")
+- **SSV-protected area write access**: Allows writing to system-protected areas
-- **Root privileges on created files**: Automatically "chown" files created in protected areas to root with write permissions
+- **Root privileges on created files**: Automatically chown files created in protected areas to root with write permissions

 ## Known Issues
 - Filza may take 2–3 attempts before working (you can check the logs in "/tmp" inside the Filza sandbox)
-- Bypass Filza padlock seems broken on some devices
-- SSV-Bypass is still in development and may not work most of the time

 ## WARNING
 This is a pre-release build.
 Most exploits are still unstable and do not always work.
 This build is for testing purposes only.
 Do **not** expect it to work perfectly.

-If it works for you, please contact me on X with your logs.
+If it works for you, please contact [me](https://x.com/XEmaz_) with your logs.
 If it doesn’t work, feel free to open an issue on GitHub, but **do not** contact me directly — this is a testing build.

 **Note about iPhone 17 series and iPad M5**: It will **not** work because of MTE.
 Starting with the iPhone 17 and M5 chips, Apple added MTE which blocks kernel read/write access.